nuxt/docs/de/guide/routing.md

 <div class="Alert Alert-blue">

-As of Nuxt >= v2.13 there is a crawler installed that will now crawl your link tags and generate your routes when using the command `nuxt export` based on those links.
+As of Nuxt >= v2.13 there is a crawler installed that will now crawl your link tags and generate your routes when using the command `nuxt build && nuxt export` based on those links.

 </div>